ADARSH07SH/ADARSH07SH/README.md

 ### 🧠 Currently Exploring
 - 🌐 Full-stack development with React & Node.js
 - 📚 DSA for problem-solving
-- ☁️ Cloud with Azure
+- ☁️ Cloud with AWS
-- 🔍 Machine Learning Fundamentals

 ---